Thursday, October 16, 2025

 It's pretty ironic we got this prompt right at the beginning of spooky season.
 Halloween starts on October 1st!
 Don't let anyone else tell you different!

 Right.
 Now than that's out of the way, let's get down to business.
-I've often talked about Saint Patrick's Cemetery in the blog since that's where both of my Italian great-grandparents and their relatives are buried.
+I've often talked about Saint Patrick's Cemetery in the blog since that's where both sets of my Italian great-grandparents and their relatives are buried.
 Saint Patrick's in Haverhill, Mass is basically the de facto Italian cemetery in the city.
 Sure there are Italians buried in nearby Linwood, Saint James and other cemeteries in Haverhill.
 It's Saint Patrick's that has the most people of Italian descent interred there.
 This week, I've decided to give everyone a tour of the stones.
 Don't worry.
 It's hard to get lost and I'm pretty sure it isn't haunted.
 If it was, you'd hear Italian ghosts asking you why you don't call anymore and you'd feel a pinching sensation on your cheeks.

 Pic taken by MassGraver on FindaGrave.com